-Lamb marking and mulesing can include some or all of the following procedures: the mules operation and or castrating male lambs, tail docking, ear marking and tagging, vaccinating, application of pain relief products and insecticides and other animal health products.
+Lamb marking and mulesing can include some or all of the following procedures: the mules operation, castrating male lambs, tail docking, ear marking and tagging, vaccinating, application of anaesthesia or analgesia and insecticides and other animal health products.
 Mulesing should be carried out at the same time as lamb marking, unless there are animal health reasons for not combining the procedures.
 Combining the procedures reduces handling and the total stress experienced by the lambs.